Singularity for Solutions of Linearized KdV Equations: Introduction

+There are lots of works on wave packet transform, characterization of wave front set via wave packet transform and its applications.
+Cordoba-Fefferman \cite{C} have firstly introduced wave packet transform and applied it to hyperbolic equations.
+Folland \cite{Fo} has firstly characterized wave front set via wave packet transform. $\bar{\mathrm O}$kaji \cite{O} and Kato-Kobayashi-Ito \cite{IKK} have improved the characterization of wave front set and have applied it to Schr\"odinger equations.
+Johansson \cite{J} and Pilipovic-Prangoski \cite{PP} have studied relationship between wave front set and short time Fourier transform, which is another name of wave packet transform.

-As for the KdV equations, there are lot of studies associated to singularity.
-However, many papers deal with the (generalized) KdV equation and there are no results for not only perturbed KdV equation \eqref{3} but also linearized KdV equation.
-In \cite{dBHK}, de Bouard, Hayashi and Kato studies Gevrey regularizing effect for the KdV equation.
-In \cite{KO}, one of the authors and Ogawa study analyticity of solutions to the KdV equation with the initial data as Dirac's delta.
-In the papers Mann \cite{Ma}, Biswas-Konar \cite{BK} and references their in, one can find some recent studies for perturbed KdV equations, however there are no works associated with propagation of singularities as far as we know.
-Hence, as the first step of characterizing the wave front set of solution of \eqref{3}, we consider the simplified linear model.
-This attempt is new and not only mathematically but also physically important.
+As for the KdV equations, there are lots of studies on singularities of the solutions.
+In \cite{dBHK}, de Bouard, Hayashi and one of the authors have studied Gevrey regularizing effect for the KdV equation.
+In \cite{KO}, one of the authors and Ogawa have studied analyticity of solutions to the KdV equation with the initial data as Dirac's delta.
+Recent developments in studies for perturbed KdV equations can be seen in Biswas-Konar \cite{BK} and references their in.
+To the best of our knowledge, the wave front sets have not been considered for perturbed KdV equations.
+Hence, as the first step for considering such issues, we consider the simplified linear model due to e.g., Mann \cite{Ma}.
+This attempt could be new and could be important not only mathematically but also physically.